sandeep19k19k/blind-16-75/README.md

  Ways(n) = Ways(n-1) + Ways(n-2)

+1) Take 1 step after n-1 steps .

+ i.e  if no.of ways to complete n-1 steps is x, for each of those possible ways ,just take one additional step.

+2) Take 2 steps after n-2 steps.

+ i.e  if no.of ways to complete n-2 steps is x, for each of those possible ways ,just take two  additional steps.
 Basically, you can get the idea by analyzing the examples.

 no.of steps= 1 2 3 4 5 6